 The men are No. 9 and the women No. 13 this week, slipping only after some of the power conferences held their league meets.

-“We’re not the nation’s best-kept secret anymore,” A&T coach Duane Ross says.
+“We’re not the nation’s best-kept secret anymore,” said A&T coach Duane Ross.
 “But if people didn’t know we were heading in this direction, then they weren’t paying attention.
 Because every year we’ve gotten closer and closer.”

 Sprinters have been the building blocks for the Aggies’ success.